acuminous/yadda/README.md

     </body>
 </html>
 ```
+## Features

-## Supported Libraries
+### Supported Libraries
 Yadda works with QUnit, Nodeunit, Mocha and CasperJS.
 See the examples for details.

-## Features

-### Flexible syntax
+### Flexible BDD Syntax
 It's common for BDD libraries to limit syntax to precondition (given) steps, action (when) steps and assertion (then) steps.
 Yadda doesn't.
 This allows for more freedom of expression. e.g.
 ```js
 var library = new Yadda.Library()